Enhanced six operations and base change theorem for higher Artin stacks: Enhanced operations for ringed topoi and schemes

-\begin{remark} Assume that $f\colon Y\to X$ is flat, locally quasi-finite, and locally of finite presentation.
-Let $\lambda$ be an object of $\N(\Rind^{op})$ (see Variant \ref{2va:qf} for the definition of the enhanced operation map in this setting).
-In \cite[XVII 6.2.3]{SGA4}, Deligne constructed the trace map
+\begin{remark} Let $f\colon Y\to X$ be a morphism in $\Schqcs$ that is flat, locally quasi-finite, and locally of finite presentation.
+Let $\lambda$ be an object of $\Rind$ (see Variant \ref{b3va:quasifinite} for the definition of the enhanced operation map in this setting).
+In \cite{SGA4}*{Expos\'{e} xvii, Th\'{e}or\`{e}me 6.2.3}, Deligne constructed the trace map

-which is a morphism of $\cD^{\heartsuit}(X,\lambda)$.
-It coincides with the trace map in Remark \ref{2re:trace} when both are defined, and satisfies similar functorial properties.
-Moreover, by \cite[XVII 6.2.11]{SGA4}, the map $u_f\colon f_!\circ f^*\to \r{id}_X$ constructed similarly to Remark \ref{2re:duality} is a counit transform when $f$ is \'etale.
+which is a morphism of $\cD^\heartsuit(X,\lambda)$.
+It coincides with the trace map \eqref{b3eq:trace} when both are defined, and satisfies similar functorial properties.
+Moreover, by \cite{SGA4}*{Expos\'{e} xvii, Proposition 6.2.11}, the map $u_f\colon f_!\circ f^*\to \id_X$ constructed similarly as \eqref{b3eq:trace_1} is a counit transform when $f$ is \'etale.
 Thus, the functors $f^!$ and $f^*$ are equivalent in this case. \end{remark}

 The following proposition will be used in the construction of the enhanced operation map for quasi-separated schemes.